bsbrl/autoinjector/README.md

 		python launchapp.py
 		```
 		This will launch the Autoinjector and report any problems to the command prompt if there is an error in the downloaded sotware.

+### 5. Sensapex SDK
+1. Contact [Sensapex](https://www.sensapex.com/products/ump-micromanipulation-system/) and request the "ump.dll" file to use with python.

+2. You will also need to download the file "sensapex.py" from [here](https://github.com/acq4/acq4/blob/2b7a85857b64376d19d2c8658d693b376a5fdbbf/acq4/drivers/sensapex/sensapex.py).

+3. Copy the "ump.dll" and "sensapex.py" files into the folder you downloaded called "motorcontrol" which is in "autoinjector >> motorcontrol".

 ### 6. Your Camera Driver
 Follow the instructions for your camera driver install.
 In our work we have used the [Hamamatsu Orca Camera](https://www.hamamatsu.com/us/en/product/type/C13440-20CU/index.html) and [Photometrics Cool Snap Dyno PVCam](https://www.photometrics.com/products/ccdcams/coolsnap-dyno.php)